mattes-bru/pyrtspserver/README.md

-# Simple RTSP Server written in Python using GStraeamer
+# Simple RTSP Server written in Python using GStreamer

 ## Dependencies